pH-7/youtube-to-medium-blog-posts-automation/readme.md

    - Create credentials (OAuth 2.0 Client ID) for a desktop application.
 Select **External** for **Use Type**
    - Download the client configuration and save it as `client_secrets.json` in the project root directory

-5. Lastly, get your Unsplash API key: https://unsplash.com/oauth/applications/new
+5. Lastly, get your Unsplash Access Key at https://unsplash.com/oauth/applications/new

 ## 🪄 Usage